Generic Name: Vorapaxar (vor a PAX ar)

 Brand Name: Zontivity

-- Do not take Zontivity (vorapaxar) if you are bleeding.
-Do not take Zontivity (vorapaxar) if you have ever had a stroke, transient ischemic attack (TIA), or bleeding in the brain.
+- Do not take Zontivity (vorapaxar) if you have any bleeding, like a bleeding ulcer or bleeding in the brain.
+Do not take Zontivity (vorapaxar) if you have ever had a stroke or transient ischemic attack (TIA).
 This medicine may raise the chance of bleeding, bleeding in the brain, and sometimes deadly bleeding.
-Talk with your doctor.
+If you have questions, talk with your doctor.

 Uses of Zontivity: